 4 ways to build your education content marketing strategy

-In an age of growing competition, it’s more important than ever to create education marketing that resonates with parents and students.
+In an age of growing competition, it’s more important than ever to create education marketing content that resonates with parents and students.

 Content marketing provides a more authentic approach to building awareness, trust, and dialogue1 ⎯ all of which plays a major role in growing enrollment.
 Schools already possess the authority, experience, and fan base to engage audiences.
 The key is to harness that input into an ongoing, consistent content calendar providing relevant information, thought leadership, and sharable content.

 1. You’re already a thought leader ⎯ own it.

 When people turn to the Internet to research a particular topic, who better to trust than a professional educator?
 Content marketing enables school faculty and administrators to affirm their positions of authority and expertise.

 Most educators already keep a finger on the pulse of the latest teaching approaches and techniques.
 Sharing those ideas with parents through blog posts, videos, infographics, and other content builds valuable rapport and trust.

 2. Tap into your existing team of brand advocates.